AI Mark IV radar: AIS, replacement

 The Airborne Group had been experimenting with microwave systems as early as 1938 after discovering that a suitable arrangement of the acorn tubes could be operated at wavelengths as short as 30 cm.
 However, these had very low output, and operated well within the region of reduced sensitivity on the receiver side, so detection ranges were very short.
 The group gave up on further development for the time being.

 Development continued largely at the urging of the Admiralty, who saw it as a solution to detecting the conning towers of partially submerged U-boats.
 After a visit by Tizard to GEC's Hirst Research Centre in Wembley in November 1939, and a follow-up visit by Watt, the company took up development and developed a working 25 cm set using modified VT90s by the summer of 1940.
-With this success, Lovell and a new addition to the Airborne Group, Alan Lloyd Hodgkin, began experimenting with horn-type antennas that would offer significantly higher angular accuracy.
+With this success, Lovell and a new addition to the Airborne Group, Alan Hodgkin, began experimenting with horn-type antennas that would offer significantly higher angular accuracy.
 Instead of broadcasting the radar signal across the entire forward hemisphere of the aircraft and listening to echoes from everywhere in that volume, this system would allow the radar to be used like a flashlight, pointed in the direction of observation.
 This would greatly increase the amount of energy falling on a target, and improve detection capability.

 On 21 February 1940, John Randall and Harry Boot first ran their cavity magnetron at 10 cm (3 GHz).
 In April, GEC was told of their work and asked if they could improve the design.
 They introduced new sealing methods and an improved cathode, delivering two examples capable of generating 10 kW of power at 10 cm, an order of magnitude better than any existing microwave device.
 At this wavelength, a half-dipole antenna was only a few centimetres long, and allowed Lovell's team to begin looking at parabolic reflectors, producing a beam only 5 degrees wide.
 This had the enormous advantage of avoiding ground reflections by simply not pointing the antenna downwards, allowing the fighter to see any target at its altitude or above it.